Derna dam collapses: Damage and casualties

 Floods in Libya, most of the additional rainfall from the storm fell outside Wadi Derna's basin.

 Initial estimates of casualties from the disaster varied widely.
 The UN Office for the Coordination of Humanitarian Affairs gave an estimate of 11,300 dead, but later withdrew that number.
 Othman Abduljalil, the health minister of Libya's Government of National Stability at the time, said 6,000 people were missing in Derna alone.
 The mayor of Derna, Abdulmenam Al-Ghaithi, told al-Arabiya that the final death toll in the city could range from 18,000 to 20,000, equivalent to a fifth of the city's population.
-Libyan anaylisist Anas El Gomati said in a September 2024 report by Al-Monitor that a death toll of 14,000 to 24,000 was more probable.
+Libyan analyst Anas El Gomati said in a September 2024 report by Al-Monitor that a death toll of 14,000 to 24,000 was more probable.

 Only three of the city's ten districts escaped the flooding, while five out of seven entry routes into Derna were rendered inaccessible.
 The collapse of four bridges along the Wadi Derna effectively split the city into two.
 An analysis by the United Nations showed that more than 2,200 buildings in the city were flooded.
 Over 40,000 people were 'displaced'.